CarawaysClass/carawaysclass.github.io/bcis1305/mini/bcis1305-mini-syllabus.md

 ### Office Visits
-I currently live several hours from Houston so I am not in my campus office  that often.
-I am always happy to set up a "virtual" visit using WebEx or a phone call.
+I currently live several hours from Houston so I am not in my campus office very often.
+I am always happy to set up a "virtual" visit using WebEx or a phone call - just contact me via Slack to initiate a session.
-During the semester, I do schedule occasional visits to campus - usually one or two days a month.
-If you do want to meet in person, please let me know via Slack and I will review my upcoming visit calendar to determine if we can meet at a time that is convenient.

 ### Attendance
 We do not formally meet during the week so no attendance is taken.
 I do reserve the right to assign tasks that may require your participation in on-line Slack discussions or chat sessions.
 It is your responsibility to keep up with the material and to check in for updates, assignment due dates, and potential schedule changes.